albar965/littlenavmap-manual/src/en/OPTIONS.rst

 The dialog :ref:`save-flight-plan-as` will show up instead of overwriting the current flight plan when you reverse the route, for example.

+This will trigger ``Save as`` on every change that might affect the filename. ``Save as`` will pop up if you change the cruise altitude and it is a part of the filename, for example.
+A change in the airport name (switching simulators) might also trigger it.

 .. _flight-plan-pattern: